ghguo/adrhbexamples/README.md

 # Ads relevant to content with Adrelevantis bidder adapter
-[Adrelevantis bidder adapater](https://docs.prebid.org/dev-docs/bidders/adrelevantis.html) sends keywords and IAB categories of page content, returns native ads relevant to the keywords and categories, and displays via Google Ad Manager tag.
+[Adrelevantis bidder adapater](https://docs.prebid.org/dev-docs/bidders/adrelevantis.html) sends keywords and IAB categories, returns native ads relevant to the keywords and categories, and displays via Google Ad Manager tag.

 Here is an example by providing keywords and IAB categories.
 You can change the keywords and IAB categories to see how relevant ads are displayed.